Griffon26/taserver/docs/user_manual/hosting_a_game_server.md

 ![python_setup](./images/../../images/python_installer.PNG)

-5. Install the gevent module for python.
+5. Install the gevent and certifi modules for python.
 From an administrator command prompt you should be able to do it with:

     ```
-    pip install gevent
+    pip install gevent certifi
     ```

     You may have to specify the full path.
 Something like: